 By focusing on preventive measures, such as education on nutrition, sports and the importance of an active lifestyle, the country can combat increased obesity rates and related health issues.
 These efforts can lead to a healthier and more active population, reducing the burden on the healthcare system.
 Additionally, implementing comprehensive substance abuse prevention programs and raising awareness of the negative consequences of addiction can significantly reduce the social and health consequences of cigarette, drug, and alcohol use.
-Sports should become an essential part of citizens' daily lives and a way of life, bringing significant benefits to the quality of life in our country.
+Sports should be one of the fundamental aspects of citizens' daily lives and a way of life, bringing significant benefits to the quality of life in our country.